 There are many members of the armed forces living in Philadelphia.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

-Philadelphia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Philadelphia doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Philadelphia who are college-educated is close to the national average for all communities of 21.84%: 17.51% of the adults in Philadelphia have a bachelor's degree or advanced degree.
+In terms of college education, Philadelphia is nearly on par with the US average for all cities of 21.84%: 17.51% of adults 25 and older in Philadelphia have a bachelor's degree or advanced degree.

 The per capita income in Philadelphia in 2022 was $25,248, which is low income relative to New York and the nation.
 This equates to an annual income of $100,992 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.